HiDiHlabs/ovrl.py/docs/source/installation.rst

 3. **Set Up for Interactive Analysis (Optional)**

-   If you plan to use Jupyter notebooks for interactive analysis or the project's tutorials, you'll need to install some additional packages: **Jupyter**, **pyarrow**, and **fastparquet**.
+   If you plan to use Jupyter notebooks for interactive analysis or the project's tutorials, you'll need to install some additional packages: **Jupyter**.
 Install them using:

    .. code-block:: bash

-      pip install jupyter pyarrow fastparquet
+      pip install jupyter

 Summary of Commands